Dilj

 Dilj is a low mountain in south-central Slavonia, located in eastern Croatia.
 Of all the mountains in Slavonia, Dilj is the lowest-lying, at 471 meters.
 It is located north of Slavonski Brod and south of Krndija.
 Dilj mountain contains a forest that spreads in an east–west direction of approximately 50 km, and a north–south direction of approximately 30 km.
 Forestation of the area includes a variety of plants, including Pannonian-Balkan forest oak.
 Areas not covered in forestation are mainly cultivated with Orchards, Vineyards and Dehesas.

+Mountain huts

+In the 1935–1936 season, the Torbarevo sklonište mountain hut, at 423 m in elevation, saw 127 visitors.
+In the 1936–1937 season, it was closed.
+In the 1937–1938 season, it was open.